 I use it regularly during a week-long stay in a townhouse in Chiang Mai or for a short stay in Rome.
 It’s something I will continue to use on future trips.

-There are always dos and don’t with using AirBnB but using AirBnB can be a strange experience when using it for the first time and hopefully this beginners guide to AirBnB can help in using AirBnB to find your prefect place.
+There are always dos and don’t with using AirBnB but using AirBnB can be a strange experience when using it for the first time and hopefully, this beginner’s guide to Airbnb can help in using Airbnb to find your perfect place.

-Sign Up and Fill in Airbnb Profile
+Firstly, Sign Up And Fill Out Your Airbnb Profile

 Check The Location

-Always double-check the location and do the research of the area.
-Also check the reviews from previous guests, there may be comments about the area and general facilities.
+Always double-check the location and do the research on the area.
+Also, check the reviews from previous guests, there may be comments about the area and general facilities.

 Read The Previous Reviews

-This is another pretty obvious one, by reading what the previous guests have to say can give you an inside what the property and general facilities are like.
+This is another pretty obvious one, reading what the previous guests have to say can give you an inside what the property and general facilities are like.

 Contact The Host Before Booking

-There is Weekly/Monthly Discounts
+There Is Weekly/Monthly Discounts

-Beware of Extra Fees
+Beware Of Extra Fees

 Beware of the extra fees that will be applied.
-There is a AirBnB service charge that applies to all bookings.
+There is an Airbnb service charge that applies to all bookings.
 Most hosts charge a cleaning fee.

 Only Pay Through Airbnb

-This should be obvious, only pay through the AirBnB website.
-There is scams on Airbnb with hosts asking to be paid by some external way.
-You have no comeback with Airbnb if you pay by some external way.
+This should be obvious, only pay through the Airbnb website.
+There are scams on Airbnb with hosts asking to be paid in some external way.

-What if I Need To Cancel?
+What If I Need To Cancel?

 The hosts can opt for a ‘Flexible, Moderate, or Strict’ cancellation policy, and their choice will be very clearly marked in the rental information.
-Always read the small print.

 Remember, Hosts Review You Too